 I’m pleased to meet you… My name is Holly Magister and I’m the founder of Exit Promise.
 By the summer of 2008, I had been operating my tax and financial planning practice for nearly twenty years when we began a research project with a college student intern.
-We wanted to learn more about the possibility of delivering financial services via the internet.
+We wanted to learn more about the possibility of delivering financial services to business owners via the internet.

-After much deliberation, I sold my tax and financial planning practice in 2009 and devoted myself exclusively to helping small business owners prepare for the sale or transfer of their business.
-And in 2010, we launched ExitPromise.com which offers free small business help online so business owners may learn how to start, grow and ultimately sell their own valuable business.
+After much deliberation, I sold my tax and financial planning practice in 2009 so I could devote myself exclusively to helping business owners prepare for the sale or transfer of their business.
+Sometimes the businesses are sold to third parties and in many cases, the businesses are transferred to employees, the next generation or other stakeholders.

 And in 2010, we launched ExitPromise.com to help business owners online.